zio/zio/docs/datatypes/concurrency/hub.md

 A `Hub[A]` is an asynchronous message hub.
 Publishers can publish messages of type `A` to the hub and subscribers can subscribe to receive messages of type `A` from the hub.

-Unlike a `Queue`, where each value offered to the queue can be taken by _one_ poller, each value published to a hub can be received by _all_ subscribers.
+Unlike a `Queue`, where each value offered to the queue can be taken by _one_ taker, each value published to a hub can be received by _all_ subscribers.
 Whereas a `Queue` represents the optimal solution to the problem of how to _distribute_ values, a `Hub` represents the optimal solution to the problem of how to _broadcast_ them.

 The fundamental operators on a `Hub` are `publish` and `subscribe`: